mabino/mc-vm/README.md

 Download and compile [GoDNS](/TimothyYe/godns) and move the binary into `/usr/local/bin`.
 Move [configs/godns.conf](configs/godns.json) into `/usr/local/etc` and use [godns.service](configs/godns.service) in `/etc/systemd/system` for GoDNS service startup.

+### Firewall (ufw)

+Configure the firewall (ufw) to accept incoming Minecraft connections on all interfaces, but only mcrcon and SSH on the secondary, internally facing interface.

 ## Disk Configuration

 Attach a separate, virtual disk to the Virtual Machine in Hyper-V and use it to host Minecraft data.
 Mount it and make the mount persistent, where sdX is the target disk.
 You can easily identify the virtual disk's corresponding `/dev` to know what letter to substitute for `X` by running `fdisk -l`.